ZiadMahmoud03/QR_Code_Decoder/README.md

 ## Phase Two Details and Requirements

 During this phase we had one task which was decoding the QR Code we received from the preprocessing pipeline.
 This phase required a lot of research so that we can fully understand how QR Codes actually work.
-After intense research our team member Salma Nasreldin developed Salma's algorithm which helped us out a lot during this phase.
 All research papers we used will be added at the bottom of this readme.

 ## Getting Started